-2022 2021 Movement Movement
+2023 2022 Movement Movement

 £M £M £M %

-Turnover 826 718 108 15 %
+Turnover 923 826 97 12 %

-Administration expenses (840) (756) (84) (11)%
+Administration expenses (890) (840) (50) (6)%

-Loss before tax (3) (31) 28 90 %
+Profit/(Loss) before tax 57 (3) 60 2000 %

-Net pension assets 992 938 54 6 %
+Net pension assets 972 992 (20) (2)%

-Net assets 393 410 (17) (4)%
+Net assets 388 393 (5) (1)%

-Turnover increased by £108 million in 2022 to £826 million, mainly due to the transfer of additional employees from Jelf Insurance Brokers Limited during the year, increasing costs incurred and subsequently recharged to other MMC companies with an agreed mark-up on costs.
+Turnover increased by £97 million in 2023 to £923 million, mainly due to the transfer of additional employees from Jelf Insurance Brokers Limited mid way through the prior year, therefore increasing costs in 2023 as the employee costs have been incurred over the full year.
+Subsequently increasing the amount recharged to other MMC companies with an agreed mark-up on costs.

-Total administration expenses increased by £84 million in 2022 to £840 million mainly driven by higher wages and salaries and associated costs due to increased staff headcount following the transfer of employees from Jelf Insurance Brokers Limited.
+Total administration expenses increased by £50 million in 2023 to £890 million mainly driven by higher wages and salaries and associated costs due to increased staff headcount as noted above.

-Loss before tax has decreased by £28 million in 2022 to £3 million, mainly due to a reduction in the FRS 20 share based payment charge and associated payroll taxes, which are not recharged to other group companies.
+Profit/(Loss) before tax has increased by £60 million in 2023 to £57 million, mainly due to an agreed mark-up on costs increasing the amount recharged to other MMC companies.

 The Company is a participating employer of the MMC UK Pension Fund ("Fund") and thus is responsible for funding the obligations.
 It therefore carries most of the Fund (along with associated unregistered pension obligations) on its balance sheet and its financial position is affected by actuarial valuations.
 The Fund is split into separate sections that are accounted for as separate plans.
 The Company carries the Marsh section, a small part of the Mercer section and most of the Sedgwick section, which arose from the acquisition of Sedgwick in 1998.
-In addition the Company also acquired on 1 January 2020 shares of the JLT Pension Scheme from JLT Reinsurance Brokers Limited and JLT Management Services Limited, who are fellow Group subsidiaries of the Company.
-On 29 July 2021, the assets and obligations of the JLT Pension Scheme were transferred to the JLT section of the Fund and a 2.3% share of the JLT Pension Scheme was transferred from Mercer Limited, another Group subsidiary, to the Company in exchange for a £3.8 million consideration payable from Mercer Limited to the Company.
-As a result, the JLT section is now entirely attributable to the Company.
+In addition, since 29 July 2024, the Company also carries all of the JLT section of the Fund, which arose from the acquisition of JLT and subsequent transfer of the JLT Pension Scheme into the Fund.